If you're looking for classic deliciousness, look no further! This crock pot beef stew recipe is a well-loved dish that pleases everyone!

 - Turn the slow cooker to high

-- Mix the flour (or cornstarch) with the ¼ cup of cold water.
+- Mix the cornstarch with the 1/4 cup of cold water.
 Stir well until no lumps remain.

-- Add the flour-water mixture slowly while stirring.
+- Add the cornstarch slurry slowly while stirring.

 - Cover and cook an additional 30 to 45 minutes until the sauce thickens to your desired consistency.